Lietuvos krepšinio lyga

-Lietuvos krepšinio lyga (LKL; Lithuanian Basketball League), also known as Betsson-LKL for sponsorship reasons, is the premier men's professional club basketball league in Lithuania.
-It is composed of 9 teams, and it is a member of the Lithuanian Basketball Federation.
+Lietuvos krepšinio lyga (LKL; Lithuanian Basketball League), marketed as Betsson-LKL for sponsorship reasons, is the premier men's professional club basketball league in Lithuania.
+It is composed of 10 teams, and it is a member of the Lithuanian Basketball Federation.
 The best LKL clubs are also annual participants of the top European-wide basketball competitions, including the top-tier level EuroLeague.

 On April 22, 1993, the Lietuvos krepšinio asociacija (LKA; Lithuanian Basketball Association) was founded.
 It was the first professional sports organisation in Lithuania.
 Lietuvos krepšinio lyga was built on the foundation of the LKA.
 Former basketball player Šarūnas Marčiulionis is named as the founder of the league.
 He was the first president of the LKL and served from 1993 to 2002.
 Remigijus Milašius is the current president of the league since 2013.
 The league's headquarters is located in Vilnius.

 A total of 28 teams have competed in the LKL since its inception.
 Only two teams have been crowned champions, with Žalgiris Kaunas winning the title a record 24 times and Rytas Vilnius seven times.

-The league is sponsored by Betsafe, the international online sportsbook and casino subsidiary of Swedish gambling giant Betsson, which also sponsors four teams in the league.
-The league was renamed to "Betsson-LKL" in august of 2025, after the Betsafe company changed its name to Betsson.
+The league is sponsored by Betsson, the Swedish online sportsbook and casino company, which also sponsors four teams in the league.
+The league was previously sponsored by the company's subsidiary Betsafe until it was renamed to "Betsson-LKL" in August 2025 after a sponsorship change.